 What are Opiates?

-Opiates originate from poppy plants and produce both synthetic and natural medications that prove to yield powerful results.
+Opiates originate from poppy plants and produce both synthetic and natural medications that yield powerful results.
 Contents within the poppy plant have dominant painkilling capabilities.

 What do Opiates do?

 Each opiate reacts differently in the body, yielding different effects based on the amount and type of opiate consumed.
-Opiates have the ability to kill pain and provide the consumer with feelings of euphoria.
+Opiates can kill pain and provide the consumer with feelings of euphoria.

 How do Opiates work?

 Opiates have been used both recreationally and medicinally for thousands of years.
-Originating from the opium poppy, the plant contains an active form of morphine, which is known for its unmatched painkilling abilities.
-However, morphine can become extremely addictive when used in excess.
+Originating from the opium poppy, the plant contains an active form of morphine known for its unmatched painkilling abilities.
+However, morphine can become highly addictive when used in excess.

 In efforts to continue utilizing the medicinal benefits of morphine, chemists attempted to formulate a less addictive form.
 As a result, heroin was created in 1874, which proved to be even more addictive than morphine.

-Despite its addictiveness, medications synthesized through the opium poppy are still used for medicinal purposes around the world.
+Despite its addictiveness, medications synthesized through the opium poppy are still used worldwide for medicinal purposes.

-Opiate abuse is one of the most common types of drug addictions.
-Here at Inspire Malibu, we are experts at safely detoxing people off opiates and treating their dependency problem.
+Opiate abuse is one of the most common types of drug addiction.
+Here at Inspire Malibu, we are experts at safely detoxing people off opiates and treating their dependency problems.